-One of the chief problems in studying Christian origins is that much of the material we have, seems not to relate to other material even from about the same time period.
+One of the chief problems in studying Christian origins is that much of the material we have, seems not to relate to other material even from around the same time period.
 In some cases, some of this material conflicts with other portions.
 In still other cases we find — by peeling back the layers of time, going step-by-step in reverse through the process by which Christianity began — that the apparent disparities in Christianity go right back to its very origins.

 To examine this, I will start at the beginning, and examine each of the early Christian documents we have, and the communities that wrote them.
 When I say that “communities” wrote them, I mean exactly that.
-Nearly all the early Christian documentation we have, reflected the beliefs and practices of a particular Christian group.
+Nearly all the extant, early Christian documentation we have, reflects the beliefs and practices of a particular Christian group.
 Some of these documents were true collaborative efforts, composed by several people working together.
 Some may have been written by individuals, but those individuals based what they wrote on what what their own groups did and taught.
 This, each document reflects a community.

 The earliest Christian document that we have, is not actually a document that we have!
 Rather, it’s a derivative document, the so-called “lost gospel” Q. Originally composed around 40-50 CE, this was a source for the three synoptic (or similar) gospels, Matthew, Mark and Luke (“Q” stands for the German word Quelle, meaning “source”).
-It was obvious to 19th century scholars that the synoptic gospels must have had some common source; over a period of time they distilled out of the synoptics those portions which must have come from their hypothesized source, Q.
+It was obvious to 19th century scholars that the Synoptic gospels must have had some common source; over a period of time they distilled out of the Synoptics those portions which must have come from their hypothesized source, Q.

 The next documents we have, in chronological order — written in the 50s CE — come from the pen of Paul (formerly Saul) of Tarsus.
-We know nothing of him, other than what he reports in his own letters, as well as what was eventually put down in the book of Acts, up to a century later.
+We know nothing of him other than what he reports in his own letters, as well as what was eventually put down in the book of Acts, decades later.
 Many of the epistles attributed to him were not actually written by a mid-1st-century Hellenized Jew from Cilicia; the “genuine” Pauline letters are 1 Thessalonians, Galatians, 1 and 2 Corinthians, Romans, Philemon, and Philippians.
 Paul speaks of a movement which is of the classical collegia type; these were guilds, of sorts, in which members got together periodically, for companionship, to help one another out in need, etc. Modern lodges or fraternal societies are rough equivalents.
 Some collegia allowed in only certain kinds of people, usually of a particular profession; others were ethnic in origin (just like modern ethnic clubs).
 They met, usually weekly, and in the manner of the mystery-religions of the time, they often had a communal meal.

 Paul’s letters, therefore, speak of a “Christ” who is mainly an emanated spiritual being, residing in some remote spiritual plane, possibly along the lines of Neo-Platonic thought.
 He offers almost nothing in the way of biographical information about his savior figure, and works hard to get Jewish scripture to mesh with Greek mysticism.
 He develops a notion of “sin” based on what was common among Anatolian religions of the time, and claims that Christ delivers the believer from it.